JetBrains/junie-guidelines/guidelines/python/django/guidelines-with-explanations.md

 - Implement proper pagination for list views

 **Explanation:**
-- If you prefer function-based or class-based views, add a line here about that
+- Most developers have a strong preference for either class-based or function-based views.
+Add an additional line to this section for your choice.

 ## URLs
 - Use descriptive URL names for reverse URL lookups